About our Collections

 This guide provides access to the manuscript collections by subject matter, personal name, or collection number and provides short descriptions of the individual collections.
 More detailed descriptions and folder lists of the contents may be found in individual finding aids, which are by collection number in the manuscript collection notebook.

-- Oral History Tapes
+- Oral History Recordings

 The Museum has 890 taped oral histories.